hicolazu/ic-veremi-fed-learning/README.md

 - The dataset includes features like RSSI (Received Signal Strength Indicator), AoA (Angle of Arrival), distance, and conformity measures, with a target variable `attackerType` for classification.
 The data preprocessing steps involve normalization and label binarization, essential for preparing the data for effective model training.

+### CSV
+- To generate de csv file, download the simulations files from https://github.com/VeReMi-dataset/VeReMi/releases
+- Unzip them into a directory
+- Copy scripts/extract.py to the directory where the simulations are
+- Run the script with python3 extract.py

 ### Requirements

 - Python 3.7+